YOU ARE HERE PART I ... Why Post-millennialism Cannot Possibly Be True

 The Dangers of Post Millennialism

-It teaches that Christ will come after the millennium.
 Post-millennialists believe that the church will progressively bring righteousness to the world, or control it to the extent that there will be "peace on earth" for 1,000 years.
-Following a brief time of tribulation, Christ will return to earth and establish a new heaven and a new earth for all eternity.
+After which, following a brief time of tribulation, Christ will return to earth and establish a new heaven and a new earth for all eternity.
+This doctrine is favored by some groups some of whom have some bizarre even dangerous ideas.
+For example, the Latter Rain/ Joel's Army/ Manifest Sons of God/ Kingdom Now/ Restoration/ Reconstruction movements etc. are all largely based on this view.
+(See Section Dominion Theology)

 There is no evidence that the church, through the spread of the gospel, is purifying the world.
 Much to the contrary, all one need do is look around to see that the world is polluting the church in perfect fulfillment of 2 Timothy 3:1-5, which describes the decline of the church in the last days.
 Scripture makes it clear that the end of the age will not be characterized by world revival.
 It will be the Antichrist's ultimate hour of power, cut short not by the universal spread of the gospel but by the Day of the Lord judgment.